jeanc18rlos/dental-vip-cms/src/pages/en/specialties/prosthodontics/index.md

     - question: What cares should be taken with a fixed prosthesis?
       answer: "<p>Scrupulous oral hygiene, common sense to avoid improperly biting excessively hard objects, permanent use of a protective night splint and periodic professional controls.
-It is essential, apart from normal brushing, the constant use of the interdental brush, special dental floss, mouthwash and oral irrigator.
+It is essential, apart from normal brushing; the constant use of the interdental brush, special dental floss, mouthwash and oral irrigator.
         A Waterpik<sup>®</sup> is the best complement for oral hygiene of people with dental implants, fixed prosthesis and orthodontics.
 We always recommend to